NCAA men's water polo championship: 2018

-2019 Championship
+2019

 The NCAA men's water polo championship was held December 7 and 8, 2019 at the Chris Kjeldsen Aquatic Center, Stockton, California.
 Seven teams played for the championship.
 Teams qualifying as champions of their conferences were Pepperdine, from the Golden Coast Conference (GCC); Bucknell, from the Mid-Atlantic Water Polo Conference (MAWPC); Stanford, from the Mountain Pacific Sports Federation (MPSF); Harvard, from the Northeast Water Polo Conference (NWPC); and UC Davis, from the Western Water Polo Association (WWPA).
 The remaining two teams, Southern California (MPSF) and Pacific (GCC), were selected at-large without geographical restrictions.
 Stanford, the #1 seed, and Pacific, the #2 seed, were seeded into the semifinal round, with the other five teams competing for the final two spots.
+This was the first year since 1997 that Pepperdine made the playoffs, ending a 22 year drought.